NGhebreial/flutter_share_content/README.md

 }
 ```

-After that you have to add this in your `AndroidManifest.xml`
+And this in your `AndroidManifest.xml`

 ```xml
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>